selenaqian/trivia/README.md

 some other method of determining how hard a question is.
 * Multiplayer - I could see this also being extended into something web-based or otherwise that allows for multiple people to be playing the same set of questions and getting a ranking at the end.
+* If didn't have assumptions for 10 questions per round and all multiple choice, would be fairly easy to add in a settable parameter for the number of questions, and would be interesting to learn about evaluation of short answer type questions.